-The Sustainable Aviation Fuel Grand Challenge is the result of the U.S. Department of Energy (DOE), the U.S. Department of Transportation (DOT), the U.S. Department of Agriculture (USDA), and other federal government agencies working together to develop a comprehensive strategy for scaling up new technologies to produce sustainable aviation fuels (SAF) on a commercial scale.
-Discover the latest resources or tools to help learn about to the SAF Grand Challenge and sustainable aviation fuels.
+The Sustainable Aviation Fuel (SAF) Initiative is the result of the U.S. Department of Energy (DOE), the U.S. Department of Transportation (DOT), the U.S. Department of Agriculture (USDA), and other federal government agencies working together to develop a comprehensive strategy for scaling up new technologies to increase the production of affordable, domestically produced SAF, create more export opportunities and fuel choices, support American farmers, and lower energy costs.
+Discover the latest resources or tools to help learn about the SAF Initiative and SAFs.

 Related Resources